Ryan Jimmo was born on November 27th, 1981 in

 Jimmo originally moved to Halifax to train more extensively with Karate, and then began training further in Jujitsu, which started in Saint John for cross training.
 He became frustrated with the lack of opportunities for amateur sports in this country and decided that if he could become one of the best in the world in one sport, that he could put that same dedication and drive toward MMA and have more opportunities to open himself up as a fighter.

-Three years after his first professional fight Jimmo is on a 13-1 winning streak, and is considered by some, to be the best in Canada for his weight class (205LB).
+Three years after his first professional fight, Jimmo is on a 17-1 winning streak, and is considered by some, to be the best in Canada for his weight class (205LB); currently undefeated in the UFC holding the fastest KO in UFC history.

 When it comes to training, Jimmo is a force to reckon with.
 This fighter is hungry.
 And he's a fighter to watch out for.
 Don't let his resume of deadly kicks and successes influence you to categorize him.
 Keep in mind, that he defies all stereotypes.
 His confidence does not supersede his humility.
 This is a fighter to love: for his fight, for his character and for his ability to deliver..
 And lets not forget his signature move.
 Hes a 6"2, 205 lb MMA fighter who break dances and entertains with his smooth robotic moves after every win.
 Just more spotlight for this young fighter whose eyes light up at the thought of stardom.
 And its just around the corner.